Harris escalates administration calls for Gaza ceasefire | KRDO

 Her Sunday remarks marked an escalation in the US push to address the situation in Gaza.
 “The Israeli government must do more to significantly increase the flow of aid.
 No excuses,” Harris said.

 Her comments also come at a critical moment in the Israel-Hamas war.
-On Monday, the vice president is expected to meet with a key member of the Israeli War Cabinet, Benny Gantz, in Washington as the US continues to advocate a temporary ceasefire and hostage release.
+On Monday, the vice president is expected to meet with Benny Gantz, a key member of the Israeli War Cabinet and rival to Israeli Prime Minister Benjamin Netanyahu, who is in Washington as the US continues to advocate a temporary ceasefire and hostage release.

 “What we are seeing every day in Gaza is devastating.
 We have seen reports of families eating leaves or animal feed.
 Women giving birth to malnourished babies with little or no medical care, and children dying from malnutrition and dehydration,” Harris said, citing the deaths of dozens of Palestinians amid Israeli gunfire and panic at Gaza food lines.